 If you’re lucky enough to pick figs fresh from a tree, look for the ones that are just beginning to droop from a branch.
 When they ripen, they get heavy with juice, and their small stem begins to bend.

 If you’re buying them from your farmer’s market or a store, look for ones with smooth, unblemished skin.
 They should be slightly firm.
 Don’t choose the ones that are too soft, or too hard.
 Fresh figs have a short shelf life and bruise easily, so they need to be stored in the refrigerator and used within a day or two.

 It’s blackberry season here too, and the bushes are so loaded this year, the berries are falling to the ground as I pick them.
 Blackberries have one of the highest antioxidant levels of all fruit and their high tannin content can help to reduce intestinal inflammation.
 A superfood, right on our doorstep, and free!

 On our way home from our hike up the mountain today, it seemed everyone had the same idea: the roadsides and fields were dotted with people, buckets in hand, picking this free fruit.

 I made this salad with arugula, because I love its peppery taste and it provides a perfect contrast to sweet fruits and berries.
 I also added goat cheese and walnuts, but you could easily substitute your favourite cheese and nuts.
-I’m thinking that salty parmesan or pecorino with pecans would be a great flavour choice too.
+I’m sure that salty parmesan or pecorino with pecans would be a great flavour choice too.